A message from the Chairman...

 What do we do?
 We spend considerable time, effort and money in looking after the open spaces that are in our custody, to preserve and protect them for the future use of the parish.
 We are one of the steps in the planning process, which at times can come into conflict with the point made above and we work closely with Tandridge District Council in this regard.
 We keep a close eye on our road, bridleway and footpath networks and liaise with Surrey County Council to ensure that they are maintained in good condition and accessible for everyone's enjoyment and use and we help with community issues which recently have included such things as bus services and bus stops and Warlingham's public library.

 We meet on the first Monday of each month, except August, and public attendance is very welcome.
-If you have any questions or points you would like to make, please come along and see us or contact the Parish Clerk, Maureen Turner.
+If you have any questions or points you would like to make, please come along and see us or contact the Parish Clerk, Michelle Richards.

 We hope you find this website helpful and informative.
 Please let us know if you think it could be improved.